Santhosh302002/CipherAnnotation/README.md

     // getters and setters
 }

-When data is passed to the annotated field or method, the AOP aspect will automatically encrypt the data before proceeding.
+When data is passed to the annotated field or method, will automatically encrypt the data before proceeding.

 Example of Encryption
 You can call methods where encryption is required like this: